An in-depth report on the causes, diagnosis, treatment, and prevention of scoliosis.

 There are 4 main goals of scoliosis surgery:

 - Straighten the spine as much as possible by correcting the deformity

 - Balance the torso and pelvic areas

-It takes a two-part process to accomplish these goals:
+It takes a 2-part process to accomplish these goals:

 - Fusing (joining together) the vertebrae along the curve

 - Supporting these fused bones with instrumentation (steel rods, hooks, and other devices) attached to the spine

 Different instruments, procedures, and surgical approaches are used to treat scoliosis.
 All of the operations require meticulous skill and should be performed by a surgeon specializing in spine surgery.